vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 But it may be asked: "In a [^96] system of thought which holds that the non-existence (of a thing) means the presence of some other thing, the removal of hindrances should, by itself, be the attainment of what is desired.
 Hence will not the separate prayer for it be redundant?
 Besides has not the author of _Śrī_ _Bhāṣya_ declared: “The disappearance of _avidyā_ (literally, ignorance; _karma_  ) is itself _mokṣa_"?

+[^96]:
+Vísishtadvaitins hold that the non-existence (of a thing) is simply the existence of some other thing and not a category apart.
+For example, when we say, "There is no pot on the floor', the non-existence of the pot is merely the existence of the floor.
+Tarkikas hold, on the other hand, that non-existence or the absence of a thing (abhava) should be considered as a separate category.